TaitoUnited/full-stack-template/README.md

 > NOTE: Feature, test and staging branches are optional.

-> You can run `taito git env list` to list all environment branches and `taito git env merge:ENV SOURCE_BRANCH` to merge an environment branch to another.
+> You can run `taito vc env list` to list all environment branches and `taito vc env merge:ENV SOURCE_BRANCH` to merge an environment branch to another.

 > Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-config.sh`).
 In such case the deployment must be run manually with the `taito -a manual deploy:prod VERSION` command using an admin account after the CI/CD process has ended successfully.